haridarshan/laravel-versioning/README.md

 # laravel-modules wise composer dependencies

-Manage module specific composer dependencies in Laravel using nWidart/laravel-modules
+Manage module specific composer dependencies for Api Modules in Laravel using nWidart/laravel-modules

-`laravel-api-versioning` is extended from `nWidart/laravel-modules` to add support for module-wise composer-based dependencies specifically for `--api` modules where developer may need to have different versions of same dependency for specific module.
+`laravel-modules-composer-deps` is extended from `nWidart/laravel-modules` to add support for module-wise composer-based dependencies specifically for `--api` modules where developer may need to have different versions of same dependency for specific module.